 • How are my feelings similar or different to my family and friends feel about money?

-Getting honest with yourself about these questions will help you unlock the answers of why managing money has been so complicated and ways to open your mind to new and improved money mindset.
+Getting honest with yourself about these questions will help you unlock the answers to why managing money has been so complicated and ways to open your mind to a new and improved money mindset.